-Ask your prosthetist about residual limb (stump) hygiene, and the best ways of ensuring that your socks, liner, socket, knee and ankle devices and other components are best and most suitably cared for.
+Ask your prosthetist about stump hygiene, and what are the best ways of ensuring that your socks, liner, socket, myoelectric devices and other components / terminal devices are best and most suitably cared for.
 Many components have specific criteria that are recommended by manufacturers to ensure that the component or material lasts and performs well so make sure that you are aware of this.
 Take a pen and paper with you if necessary!